gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ## Why Build Cross-Functional Teams?
 For those familiar with acquisition the term Integrated Product Team (IPT) may come to mind.
 While the concepts are similar, sometimes it is worthwhile to redefine or use a different term to help instill the desired behavior and outcome.
 For this course, when referring to the diverse and evolving skills needed for your team we will use cross-functional teams.

-Want more proof: “all acquisitions are hard work, but with the right team gathered, it becomes so much easier.
+Want more proof:
+> “all acquisitions are hard work, but with the right team gathered, it becomes so much easier.
 Using cross-functional teams will help.
 A cross-functional team is one that has all of the skills necessary to deliver a small unit of completed value.
 Cross-functional teams will help your agency make decisions quicker, deliver work sooner and with fewer defects, improve communication flow on projects, and promote knowledge sharing.”
+>
-(Source: [18F Digital Acquisition Playbook](https://github.com/18F/digital-acquisition-playbook/blob/18f-pages/_pages/process/ignition.md))
+> <span style="font-size: .8em"> Source: Scott Adams, [18F Digital Acquisition Playbook](https://github.com/18F/digital-acquisition-playbook/blob/18f-pages/_pages/process/ignition.md) </span>

 ## Understanding New Roles/Functions
 Have you ever felt that there are so many new roles, titles, and/or positions when discussing software?
 Don’t worry, you are not alone.

 ![Scrumbag](__images/11_dilbert.gif)
-<span style="font-size: .8em"> Source: Scott Adams, [Dilbert](https://dilbert.com/strip/2017-02-06) </span>
+<span style="font-size: .8em"> Source: [Dilbert](https://dilbert.com/strip/2017-02-06) </span>

-Unlike Dilbert, you probably will not need a scrumbag.
+Unlike Dilbert, you probably will _not_ need a scrumbag.
 But, more than likely you will need different skill sets on your team to support and enable your software-intensive program.

 ### !callout-warning
-## Don’t Forget
+## Don’t Forget!
 * Individuals can serve in multiple roles depending on their skillset
 * Don’t forget you can augment your core team with industry or support from other groups and organizations internal to the Department
 ### !end-callout